 A new community group for diversity, equity and inclusion in New Albany is slated to meet in December.

-The Inclusive Diversity Equity Action committee, or IDEA, for short, was established by New Albany City Council in September and includes eight residents and representatives from Plain Township, the New Albany Community Foundation, the New Albany-Plain Local Joint Parks District, Healthy New Albany, the New Albany branch of the Columbus Metropolitan Library, the New Albany Chamber of Commerce and the Jeanne B. McCoy Community Center for the Arts, said council member Marlene Brisk.
+The Inclusion, Diversity and Equity Advisory Committee, or the IDEA Committee, for short, was established by New Albany City Council in September and includes eight residents and representatives from Plain Township, the New Albany Community Foundation, the New Albany-Plain Local Joint Parks District, Healthy New Albany, the New Albany branch of the Columbus Metropolitan Library, the New Albany Chamber of Commerce and the Jeanne B. McCoy Community Center for the Arts, said council member Marlene Brisk.